Norvir Tablets is a brand of medicine containing the active ingredient ritonavir.

 Your doctor or pharmacist has more information on medicines to be careful with or to avoid while taking Norvir.

 There are many other medicines that may not mix with Norvir because their effects could potentially increase or decrease when taken together.
 In some cases your doctor may need to perform certain tests, change the dose or monitor you regularly.
-This is why you should tell your doctor if you are taking any medicines, including those you have bought yourself or herbal products.
+This is why you should tell your doctor if you are taking any medicines or herbal products, including those you have bought yourself.
 Your doctor may need to prescribe different amounts of your medicine for you to take, or put you on a different medicine altogether.
 Check with your doctor or pharmacist who will have a complete list of medicines which interfere with Norvir.

-Norvir interacts with sildenafil, tadalafil, vardenafil which are used for erectile dysfunction.
+Take care when taking sildenafil, tadalafil, or vardenafil, used for erectile dysfunction.
+Norvir interacts with these medicines.
 The dosage of these medicines should be reduced to avoid damage to the penis.
 You must not take Norvir with sildenafil if you also suffer from pulmonary arterial hypertension.

+It is not recommended that you take simeprevir with Norvir.
 Norvir interacts with simeprevir resulting in increased plasma concentrations of simeprevir.
-It is not recommended to co-administer Norvir with simeprevir.

 How to take Norvir